Roger Bowen: Personal life

+In 1980, Bowen and Ann moved back to New York.

 Bowen died of a heart attack at the age of 63 while on vacation in Marathon, Florida.
 His death came one day after that of McLean Stevenson, who played Blake for the first three seasons of the M*A*S*H television series.
+(Stevenson also died from a heart attack; because of this strange coincidence, Bowen's family did not make the news of his death public until a week afterward in an attempt to minimize any confusion over the two actors and their obituaries.)